 He will deceive you with his polite manner and charm.
 Wayne*, a Rasta enthusiast living in Frankfurt with his girlfriend Jackie Wild came to Germany as an Au pair, previously divorced and has two kids with Jackie.

-Jackie who permitted us to use her name and images says she has known no peace in her 6 year relationship with Edwin.
+Jackie who permitted us to use her name and images says she has known no peace in her 6 year relationship with him.
 On the surface and in the eyes of the public, the two are admired by many as a loving couple, but this is only a camouflage to muffled cries and anguish.

 Mkenya Ujerumani received a disturbing message from Jackie’s friend indicating that her friend needed urgent help after silently enduring the worst case of domestic violence.

 The text read in part, “she needs help, but she is so afraid of him because they live together and have 2 kids.
 But the way this man treats her is out of control.
 He beats her then brags about it.
 What frightens me most is that this is becoming a regular occurrence and he always threatens to kill her”.

 Speaking to Mkenya Ujerumani, Jackie’s friend who requested to remain anonymous was distraught with fright.
 “I am scared for my friend who is like a sister to me.
 She has on several occasions called me in desperation complaining about how her boyfriend was abusing her.
 Last week she called me saying that they had just had another fight.
 When I went to see her, she was in a sorry state.
 Her face was bruised and her eyes swollen.
 I insisted that she should see a doctor.
 I confronted Wayne, but he turned aggressive.
 I got scared.
 In a state of confusion, I picked a knife on top of the kitchen counter and was ready to defend myself”.
 She explained.